The Census by Statistics New Zealand in 2023 identified that 24% of households in New Zealand consisted of one-person.

-Some singles delay marriage in hopes of getting their finances in order.
-Others have financial challenges as a result of divorce, death of their spouse, pregnancy outside of marriage, or frivolous lifestyles.
+Some singles delay marriage in hopes of getting their careers and finances in order.
+Others face financial challenges as a result of divorce or separation, death of their spouse or pregnancy outside of marriage.

 Singles often miss the traditional milestones of buying a home, having children, and long-term financial planning.
 They must be extra cautious with their income and expenses while fully trusting God.